Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Introduction

 \begin{example}{\rm (Online advertising) A website has several advertisement slots.
 Based on each user’s query, the website decides which ads to display from a set of candidates (i.e., ``relevant advertisements'').
 Some advertisements are more appealing to a user than others.
 Each advertisement is associated with a click-through rate (CTR), the number of clicks per view.
 Websites receive revenue from clicks on advertisements; thus, maximizing the CTR maximizes the revenue.
-This problem can be considered an instance of the bandit problem, in which advertisements and clicks correspond to arms and rewards, respectively.
+This problem is structured as the bandit problem, with advertisements and clicks as arms and rewards.
 However, it is well known that the CTR of some advertisements may change over time for several reasons, such as seasonality or changing user interests.
 In this case, naively applying a stochastic MAB algorithm leads to suboptimal rewards. } \end{example}

 \begin{example}{\rm (Predictive maintenance) Correlation often results from physical relationships, for example, between the temperature and pressure of a fluid.
-Changes in correlation often indicate that the system is transitioning into another state (e.g., the fluid solidifies) or that equipment deteriorates or fails (e.g., a leak).
-When monitoring large factories, maintaining an overview of correlations can lower the maintenance costs by predicting abnormalities.
-However, continuously updating the full correlation matrix is computationally impractical because the data are typically high-dimensional and are ever-evolving.
+A change in these correlations often signals a shift in the system's state (like a fluid solidifying) or a failure or degradation in equipment (such as a leak).
+In the context of large-scale factory monitoring, keeping track of these correlations can help anticipate issues, thus reducing maintenance costs.
+Nevertheless, constantly updating the full correlation matrix is computationally unfeasible due to the data's high-dimensionality and dynamic nature.
 A more efficient solution consists of updating only a few elements of the matrix based on a notion of utility (e.g., high correlation values).
-The system must minimize the cost of monitoring while maximizing the total utility in a possibly nonstationary environment.
+The system must minimize the monitoring cost while maximizing the total utility in a possibly nonstationary environment.
 In other words, correlation monitoring can be considered an instance of the bandit problem \citep{DBLP:conf/kdd/FoucheKB19}, in which pairs of sensors and correlation coefficients correspond to arms and rewards. } \end{example}